rwmacleod/sparts/README.md

 ## Project License ##

-The SParts project is licesed under the **Apache License, Version 2.0**.
+The SParts project is licensed under the **Apache License, Version 2.0**.
 For further details, visit http://www.apache.org/licenses/LICENSE-2.0.
 All code created and/or contributed to the project is licensed under the Apache license.
 It may contain files under different licenses in the event code was borrowed from another open source project under a different license.
 Each source file should include a license notice that designates the licensing terms for the respective file.
 The license text for the SParts project can be found in the LICENSE file found in the project's top level directory.

 ## Contributing ##
 New source code contributions are made under the Apache-2.0 license and the contributor must sign off each commit under the [Developer Certificate of Origin (DCO) version 1.1](https://developercertificate.org).
 To contribute or learn more about the project contact Mark.Gisi@WindRiver.com